jasonjiao2024/jasonjiao2024/README.md

 - "Cognition and Brain Teaching Technology" — Widely acclaimed book influencing educational leaders and researchers.

 - Book Translation: “Mastering the Dynamics of Innovation” and “How Breakthroughs Happen” – Bringing global insights to Chinese audiences.
+-
+## 💼 Professional Background
+With a proven track record of success in e-commerce, education, and neuroscience integration, I have spearheaded transformative projects such as:

+11.11 Shopping Festival at Tmall: Generated $500 million in revenue and set a global benchmark for e-commerce strategy.

+LEMOEDU: Founded an EdTech startup leveraging neuroscience to address learning deficits, impacting over 200,000 professionals.

+Sunlands Education IPO: Played a key role in a successful IPO, contributing to a $500 million revenue surge.

 ## ⚡ Fun Fact
 I’m an avid adventurer who loves diving, flying, and exploring new terrains.
 When I’m not pushing the boundaries of research, you can find me completing half-marathons or enjoying time with my furry friends.

+## 📫 Get in Touch
+LinkedIn: www.linkedin.com/in/jason-jiao-2972141a4

 <!--
 **jasonjiao2024/jasonjiao2024** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.